-The assumption that processes crash and stop forever is sometimes too optimistic
+- The assumption that processes crash and stop forever is sometimes too optimistic

-Maybe the processes fail and recover:
+- Maybe the processes fail

-Maybe the processes are damaged:
+Maybe the processes fail

+Are you there?

+Are you there?

+Are you there?

+Are you there?

+Time

 Consensus #5: Byzantine Failures

 - Different processes may receive different values - A Byzantine process can behave like a crash-failed process